SWEEKAR GUIDEBOOK:

 Despite our outside circumstances, opinions, or appearance we all want to be loved and feel like we belong.

-Your positive interventions will help young LGBTQI+ persons more confident and face challenges in their lives much more strongly and courageously.
+Your positive interventions will help young LGBTQIA+ persons more confident and face challenges in their lives much more strongly and courageously.

 Common misconceptions: How do parents usually react to their children coming out?
 How does Sweekar help them in understanding?